 A second charge mortgage is a type of secured loan that uses the equity you’ve built up in your home as collateral against the money you want to borrow.
 This loan is taken out through a different lender to your existing mortgage lender.

 For some people, a second charge mortgage can be the cheapest and easiest way to release some of the money they have built up in their home, especially for those who might be worried about remortgaging, perhaps because their circumstances have changed.
 However, as you will effectively have two mortgages on the same property, if you are unable to pay either one of them, you could risk losing your home.
-It is this risk that means for the majority of people that second charge mortgages are usually the last resort.
+It is this risk that means for the majority of people second charge mortgages are usually considered a last resort.

 When might you want a second charge mortgage?

 While some people may take out a second charge mortgage to help with debt consolidation, it’s very important to understand that if you are already struggling with your initial mortgage payments, it’s not a good idea to take on a second charge mortgage.
-Second charge mortgages often have higher interest rates than a first mortgage, as well as all a second round of mortgage fees and charges.
+As mentioned, second charge mortgages often have higher interest rates than a first mortgage, as well as a second round of mortgage fees and charges.
 Ultimately, if you are in this situation, it’s likely that you will struggle to pay either or both of your mortgages and could be at greater risk of losing your home.
 If you’re finding it difficult to manage your debts, read our guide How to take control of your debts.